Devendra2106/Python_Automation/Process Mon/readme.md

   * Username
   * Virtual Memory Size (in MB)
 * 🗂️ Generate timestamped log files automatically.
-* 📁 Store logs in a dedicated `ProcMonLogs` directory.
+* 📁 Store logs in a dedicated `Process MonLogs` directory.
 * ⚡ Works on Windows, Linux, and macOS.

 ---